Avoiding Food Fails this Christmas

 Have a decent serve of protein at each meal…especially breakfast.
 Protein keeps us fuller for longer and helps to stabilize our blood sugar which lessens the sugar cravings.

-Have your own non-negotiable "no-go" foodsYou know your body the best, you know that bread bloats you for example.
+Have your own non-negotiable "no-go" foodsYou know your body the best, you know that bread bloats you for example, so for you this might be a food fail.
 So make bread one of your non-negotiable no-go foods for Christmas Day or all the Christmas parties.
 If you just have a couple of non-negotiables that won’t make things too restrictive then your less likely to “fall off the wagon”.
 Keep it simple.